thomasht86/ADLM-2025-Data-Challenge/README.md

     <span style="color:gray"><i>The 2025 ADLM Data Analytics Competition</i></span>
 </h3>
 <p>
-    The Fourth Annual ADLM Data Analytics Competition,invites innovators to revolutionize how proprietary laboratory documentation is accessed and utilized.
+    The Fourth Annual ADLM Data Analytics Competition,invites competitors to improve how laboratory documentation is accessed and utilized.
 Laboratories generate vast amounts of documentation, ranging from protocols and package inserts to regulatory materials like 510K clearance documents and checklists.
 These critical resources often require significant time and effort to navigate, presenting a challenge for efficient decision-making and compliance management.
 This year’s competition seeks to address this gap by leveraging the power of AI to create a tool capable of quickly and accurately extracting and presenting user-requested information from these complex document stores.
 The proposed solution would ensure that laboratory professionals can focus on impactful work rather than time-intensive document searches.
 By fostering innovation in this domain, the competition aims to set new standards in laboratory information management.
 </p>

 <h2>